tiozo/FCJ-AWS-Study/SAGA Pattern/Overview.md

 Breaks a complex workflow into multi-step workflow, each step in the workflow is independent, perform on a specific that can be compensated (undone) if something goes wrong.

 #### Approaches
 1. **Choreography**: Each services emits events that other services consume to trigger the next step.
-It is
+It is decentralized and event-driven.
+2. **Orchestration**: A central orchestrator coordinates the sequence of steps and manages